ChrisChrisLoLo/TypeBeastXDPlus/README.md

 A minimal 4x10 keyboard layout focused on text editing and programming

 ## What is TypeBeastXD+ Home Edition?
 TypeBeastXD+ Home Edition (or TypeBeastXD+ for short) is a 4x10/38 key layout that pulls inspiration from the OLKB Planck layout as well as the [Miryoku layout](https://github.com/manna-harbour/miryoku).
 It's generally well suited for casual keyboard use as well as programming, and is catered towards ortholinear boards.
-It focuses more on general "productivity" and an easierlearning curve moreso than ergonomics.
-I consider it to be a smaller Planck layout that pulls some tricks from Miryoku rather than a Miryoku with more keys.
+It focuses more on general "productivity" and an easier learning curve moreso than ergonomics.
+I consider it to be a smaller Planck layout that pulls some tricks from Miryoku rather than a Miryoku layout with more keys.

 Since keyboard layouts at this size require some degree of customization and personalization, this layout is by no means a presciptive one size fits all solution, but rather a basis for users to start out and play around with.
 It's also an artifact to convince people that 4x10 ortholinear boards are very much viable<sup>1</sup> for actual office work and use (minus anything that needs a dedicated keypad).